jina-ai/jina/README.md

     @requests(on='/index')
     def index(self, docs: DocumentArray, **kwargs):
         self._docs.extend(docs)
+        docs.clear()  # save bandwidth as it is not needed

     @requests(on='/search')
     def search(self, docs: DocumentArray, **kwargs):
         docs.match(self._docs)
+        docs[...].embeddings = None  # save bandwidth as it is not needed docs[...].blobs = None  # save bandwidth as it is not needed
 ```

+Notice how we use `@requests` to decorate the application logics there.
+We actively drop some content to prevent it pass through the Flow and save bandwidth.

 ### Orchestrate two Executors in a Flow